zachvalenta/notes-sw/comp-sci/computation.md

 * Nisan elements https://github.com/zachvalenta/nand2tetris
 * Petzold code; second edition https://www.amazon.com/Code-Language-Computer-Hardware-Software/dp/0137909101
 * Petzold annotated turing
-* Wayne logic for programmers
+* Wayne logic for programmers; circuits, branch prediction, speculative execution https://danluu.com/branch-prediction/ https://pythonspeed.com/articles/speeding-up-numba/

 > A computer is a clock with benefits.
 They all work the same, doing second-grade math, one step at a time - Ford what is code?
 > Everything ultimately has to get down to things in little boxes pointing to each other.
 That's just how things work. - Ford what is code?